Monokai/monoco/README.md

 draw()
 ```

+## Difference between the default squircle and the Figma squircle.

+The default corner type is `Squircle`.
+You can also use the `FigmaSquircle` corner type to match the corners as they are calculated in Figma.
+The difference is subtle, but it has to do with the fact the Figma preserves more of the round shape in certain conditions where the radius is big, whereas `Squircle` preserves more of the smooth squircle shape.

 ## Custom corner types

-You can define your own corner types by providing a function to the `type` parameter that returns an array of corner values.
+You can define your own corner types by providing a function to the `type`.
 The function receives an object with the following properties:

 ```ts
 {